Back To Main Menu

 • An aptitude for creative thinking and problem-solving

 We understand that auditions are a significant milestone on every applicant’s journey towards a career as a conservatoire musician.
-The guidance below will help you prepare to the best of your abilities and make you aware of what will happen at your audition.
+The guidance below will help the applicant prepare to the best of his or her abilities and make one aware of the audition process.

 Audition

-• Your audition will be recorded and may be reviewed by the appropriate Head of Faculty from the RCM.
+1. The audition will be recorded and reviewed by the appropriate Head of Faculty from the RCM.

-• You should prepare a programme of at least 15 minutes and show a variety of styles, periods and characters.
-You do not need to submit your audition programme in advance.
+2. Applicants are required to prepare a programme of at least 15 minutes and show a variety of styles, periods and characters.
+Applicants are not required to submit the audition programme in advance.
 The audition panel reserves the right to hear only two pieces overall.

-• Pianists should prepare from memory a programme of at least three works of their own choice.
+3. Pianists are to prepare from memory a programme of at least three works of their own choice.
 This should last at least 15 minutes and show a variety of style, period and character.

-• Singers should prepare three contrasting pieces in at least three of the following languages: English, Italian, French, and German.
-One-piece must be an operatic or oratorio aria (with recitative if possible).
-Pieces selected from popular music repertoire would not be considered for the purposes of this audition.
+4. Vocalists are to prepare three contrasting pieces in at least three of the following languages: English, Italian, French, and German.
+One piece must be an operatic or oratorio aria (with recitative if possible).
+Pieces selected from popular music (such as Pop songs) and works from musical theatre repertoire will not be considered for the purposes of this audition.

-• Non-pianists are required to bring along their accompanists if their chosen pieces require accompaniment.
-A list of NAFA's Official Accompanists would be made available to applicants along with their audition details.
-There will be a fee payable directly to the Accompanist.
+5. Non-pianists are required to bring along their accompanists if their chosen pieces require accompaniment.
+A list of accompanists and their details are available to applicants after application and they are required to make arrangements with the accompanists directly for practice sessions and payment.

-• All instrumentalists except percussionists and pianists are required to bring their principal study instrument for the audition.
+6. All instrumentalists except percussionists and pianists are required to bring their principal study instrument for the audition.
+Applicants are encouraged to provide a set of music scores of their pieces for the audition panel.

-• You cannot bring a page-turner, your teacher or a translator into your audition.
-The only people in your audition room will be you, your accompanist and the audition panel.
-As our courses are taught in English we expect you to be able to communicate in English at your audition.
+7. Applicants are not allowed to bring a page-turner, a teacher or a translator to the audition.
+The only people in the audition room will be the applicant, the accompanist and the audition panel.

-• Typical questions you may be asked during your interview include:
+11. Typical questions asked during the interview may include:

 • Why do you want to study at NAFA?